oneforawe/react-ts-dock/README.md

 * Investigate the possibility of moving the `.prettierignore` file into the `react-app` (at `src/.config/`) with an edited `package.json` as seen in commit `342aa35` (though that set-up didn't work).
 Or consider using a formatter other than Prettier for json, yaml, css, and scss.
+(Prettier also seems to not automatically indent css/scss as desired.)
 * Investigate simplifying the process to automatically fix file-line-endings, especially forcing git to use the attributes file in the config folder and seeing if `git add --renormalize .` can work; that would simplify files and